AmitP88/Final-Portfolio/src/pages/index.md

             This website was originally a PSD to HTML project that I developed.
             I later rebuilt it using Netlify & Gatsby.
-Doing this, I was able to increase the speed of the website from 32% (according to Google PageSpeed Insights) to 66%, while also enabling the client to publish changes to the sites' content using Netlify's CMS dashboard.
+Doing this, I was able to increase the speed of the website from 32% (according to Google PageSpeed Insights) to 66% for mobile and from 92% to 94% for desktop, while also enabling the client to publish changes to the sites' content using Netlify's CMS dashboard.

             The current live site (https://cellardoor101.com) is the original